ithoq/cloudberry/README.md

 cloudberry
 ==========

-Cloudberry is web application for management and sharing documents in web
+Cloudberry is web application for managing and sharing documents in web